Mukesh-V-AI/ProTrack/README.md

 ## Docker Deployment (Web)

-EngiTrack can be deployed as a web application using Docker.
+ProTrack can be deployed as a web application using Docker.
 See [DOCKER_DEPLOYMENT.md](DOCKER_DEPLOYMENT.md) for detailed instructions.

 ### Quick Start with Docker